DVT (deep vein thrombosis)

 Sometimes DVT can happen for no obvious reason.

-If a doctor thinks you have DVT, you should be referred to hospital within 24 hours for an ultrasound scan.
+If a doctor thinks you have DVT (deep vein thrombosis), you should be referred to hospital within 24 hours for an ultrasound scan.
 The scan shows whether blood is flowing normally through the vein.

 You may also have an X-ray of the vein (venogram).
-For this, you will be injected with a dye to show where the blood clot is.
+For this, you'll be injected with a dye to show where the blood clot is.

-You may have an injection of an anticoagulant (blood thinning) medicine called heparin while you're waiting for an ultrasound scan to tell if you have a DVT.
+You may have an injection of a blood-thinning medicine called heparin while you're waiting for an ultrasound scan to see if you have a DVT (deep vein thrombosis).

-DVT in pregnancy is treated differently.
-It is treated with anticoagulant injections for the rest of the pregnancy and until the baby is 6 weeks old.
-Read more about DVT in pregnancy.
+If you get a DVT when you're pregnant, you'll have injections for the rest of the pregnancy and until your baby is 6 weeks old.

-After you leave hospital, you will be encouraged to:
+After you leave hospital, you'll be encouraged to:

 - walk regularly